top of page

 Empower Future Influencers

 Each class of Fellows will be comprised of 20-25 individuals who represent a range of attributes including gender, geography, race, religion, national origin, sexual orientation, disability, ideology, and political affiliation.
-ADL and the Aspen Institute expect and encourage Fellows to challenge one another’s ideas respectfully in conjunction with our commitment toward engaging a multitude of perspectives.
+It is expected and encouraged that Fellows challenge one another’s ideas respectfully in conjunction with our commitment toward engaging a multitude of perspectives.
 However, the Fellowship will not accept nominees who express hate or intolerance toward others based on their particular ideas or identities.

 Key characteristics of our Fellows: